-Once upon a time...the history of shirt collars
+Once upon a time… the story of shirt collars

-The collar, that little piece of fabric that wraps around the neck, which largely defines the look of a shirt, has undergone many changes throughout history.
-Sometimes discreet or downright extravagant, it has been a determining factor in the popularisation of the white shirt, allowing it to really "rise from the neck" to become one of the essential pieces of our wardrobe.
-A look back at its history.
+The collar, this little piece of fabric that wraps around the neck, which largely defines the look of a shirt, has undergone many changes throughout history.
+Sometimes discreet or downright extravagant, it was decisive in the popularization of the white shirt allowing it to really “raise the collar” in order to become one of the essential pieces of our wardrobe.
+Back to his story.

-The "collar" appeared in Europe at the beginning of the Renaissance, more precisely at the end of the 15th century.
-It became the only visible part of the white shirt, which was still struggling to show itself to everyone, hidden under other fabrics.
-Initially very simple and worn mainly by men of faith, the collar is a symbol of humility and purity and is gradually integrated into the wardrobe of the nobility, which will make it a real fashion phenomenon.
-Because of this public exposure, the shirt collar had to be worked and impeccable.
+The “collar” appeared in Europe at the beginning of the Renaissance, more precisely at the end of the 15th century.
+It becomes the only visible part of the white shirt which was still struggling to show itself to everyone, hidden under other fabrics.
+Initially very simple and worn mainly by men of faith, the collar is a symbol of humility and purity.
+It is gradually integrated into the wardrobe of the nobility which will make it a real fashion phenomenon.
+Because of this exposure to the public, the shirt collar had to be polished and impeccable.

-During the first half of the 16th century, the collar was first raised along the neck and trimmed with gathers, giving the appearance of a small tiller, before being folded over the edges during the 1530's.
-A few decades later, around 1550, the folded collar lengthened slightly to the size we know today, but it did not correspond to the modern collar, which was developed several centuries later in the 19th century.
-Indeed, the flap is more of a suspension of fabric, with no folds present to give the neat appearance we are used to seeing today.
-It is particularly noticeable as it stands out against the dark and austere costume that is typical of these years.
+During the first half of the 16th century, the collar was first raised along the neck and edged with gathers, giving the appearance of a small ruff, before being folded down at the edges over the years 1530.
+A few decades later, around 1550, the turn-down collar lengthened slightly to have the size we know today without corresponding to the modern collar, developed several centuries later in the 19th century.
+Indeed, the flap is more like the suspension of the fabric, no folds being present to give the clean look that we are used to seeing these days.
+It is particularly visible, as it stands out from the dark and austere costume that is characteristic of those years.

-Attributed to François Quesnel, Portrait of Henri III, ca. 1580, oil on wood, 66×52 cm, Musée du Louvre
+Attributed to François Quesnel, Portrait of Henri III, circa 1580, oil on wood, 66×52 cm, Louvre Museum

-Nevertheless, among courtiers and other gentlemen, the strawberry trend replaced the collar for a time.
-However, the collar did not disappear completely.
-It still appears in portraits of professional men, namely men of letters, law and science, but also of devotees, mainly Protestants.
-The flapped collar returned to the court of the King of France following the Counter-Reformation, the reaction of the Catholic Church to the Protestant Reformation, which appropriated this distinctive element from the Protestants.
-This trend marks the return of a certain austerity of dress that will not last so long.
+Nevertheless, among courtiers and other gentlemen, the trend of the ruff replaced the collar for a while.
+However, the latter does not disappear completely.
+It still appears in particular on portraits of tradesmen, namely men of letters, law and science, but also devotees, mainly Protestants.
+The flap collar returns to the court of the King of France following the Counter-Reformation, the reaction of the Catholic Church to the Protestant Reformation, which monopolizes this distinctive element of Protestants.
+This trend somehow marks the return of a certain sartorial austerity that will not last so long.

 Luxury and extravagance: the evolution of the collar in the 17th century

-Frans Pourbus the Younger, Portrait of Louis XIII, ca. 1616
+Frans Pourbus the Younger, Portrait of Louis XIII, circa 1616

-The evolution of the collar in the various kingdoms of Europe is indicative of many of the societal developments in each, particularly in terms of religion.
-As Protestant puritanism spread and took hold in northern Europe, collars tended to remain more reasonable in size and even ornament than in southern countries, notably the kingdom of France.
-In the French court, the flaps, always empesés and sometimes notched, sagged, giving rise to the large flapped collar covering the collarbones and then the entire shoulders.
+The evolution of the collar in the different kingdoms of Europe is indicative of a number of societal developments of each, particularly on the religious level.
+While Protestant Puritanism spread and imposed itself in Northern Europe, collars tended to remain more reasonable, in terms of sizes and even ornaments, than in southern countries, notably the kingdom of France. .
+In the French court, the flaps, always starched and sometimes serrated, sag giving rise to the large flap collar covering the collarbones and then the entire shoulders.
 This type of collar is particularly representative of the reign of Louis XIII.

-Philippe de Champaigne, Louis XIII King of France Crowned by Victory, 1635, oil on canvas, 228×175 cm, Musée du Louvre
+Philippe de Champaigne, Louis XIII King of France Crowned by Victory, 1635, oil on canvas, 228×175 cm, Museum of the Louvre

-The return to measure and sobriety at the end of the 17th century
+Return to moderation and sobriety at the end of the 17th century

-As the century progressed, the flaps became smaller and then vertically longer, covering the upper chest.
-It was around this time that flapped collars began to be supplanted by the ancestor of the cravat, introduced by Croatian mercenaries commissioned by Louis XIII and Louis XIV to fight alongside the French army.
-The folded collar was relegated to the official clothes of churchmen, magistrates and ministers.
+As the century goes by, the flaps get smaller before lengthening vertically, covering the upper chest.
+It was around the same time that turned-down collars began to be supplanted by the ancestor of the tie, introduced by Croatian mercenaries commissioned by Louis XIII and Louis XIV to fight alongside the French army.
+Turn-down collars are relegated to the formal attire of churchmen, magistrates, and ministers.

-From the 18th century onwards, the neckline of the shirt became very basic again, more or less plunging, with edges that were less emphatic than at the time, which was closed with a strip of fabric, either a lavaliere or a regatta (the ancestor of the cravat).
+From the 18th century, the neckline of the shirt again became very basic, more or less plunging, with less starched edges than at the time, which was closed with a strip of fabric, either a lavallière or a regatta (the ancestor of the tie).

 The advent of modern collars in the industrial age

-The 19th century was a crucial stage in the path towards modernity, not only in technical terms with the Industrial Revolution, but also in social terms and therefore in terms of clothing - if we consider clothing as the materialization of the state of a society.
-As we mentioned in our article on the emancipation of women, it was at this time that men's suits became more sober and with them, the shirt, a major part of the suit, became more structured.
-The first tailors flourished in France and England.
-Shirt-making was practically elevated to the status of a science.
-Each of its components was studied and rethought to correspond to the spirit of the times, to modernity.
-Collars were no exception to this dynamic.
+The 19th century marks a crucial stage on the road to modernity, on the technical level with the Industrial Revolution, but also on the social and therefore clothing level – if we consider clothing as the materialization of the state of a company.
+As we mentioned in our article on the emancipation of women, it was at this time that the male costume became more sober and with it, the shirt, a major piece of this costume, was structured.
+The first tailors flourish in France and England.
+Shirt making is almost elevated to the state of science.
+Each of its components is studied, redesigned to correspond to the spirit of the times, to modernity.
+Mountain passes are no exception to this dynamic.

-With the industrialisation of removable collars, the social symbolism of the latter was reinforced.
-Indeed, "white collars" refer to executives working in offices, as opposed to "blue collars" which refer to workers.
+With the industrialization of removable collars, the social symbolism of the latter is reinforced.
+Indeed, "white collar" refers to executives working in offices, as opposed to "blue collar" which refers to workers.

-At the beginning of the 20th century, the collar was again integrated into the body of the shirt.
+At the beginning of the 20th century, the collar was once again integrated into the shirt body.

 Our range of collars at Bourrienne Paris X